 One thing that makes this topic even more confusing is the fact that some types of plants may only survive two seasons, and some may be perennials in certain climates, while they are annuals in other areas.
 But once you understand the difference between perennials and annuals, you will have a much better time selecting the right plants for your garden.

 Annual Plants Definition

-Marigolds, impatiens and petunias are examples of annual flowers.
 Annuals are plants that complete their life cycle, from planting to death, in one growing season.
-The entire flower, including the roots, stems and leaves, die when the weather turns colder.
+The entire plant, including the roots, stems, leaves, and flowers, dies when the weather turns colder.
 The only surviving part of an annual is the seed.
-Annuals tend to have more colorful blooms that last longer than the flowers of perennials.
-Their growing season usually runs from spring to autumn.
+Marigolds, impatiens, and petunias are examples of annual flowers.

 Perennials might be a better option if you do not enjoy planting new flowers every year due to the work or expense involved.
+Perennials are also good if you have a garden layout you love and want to keep it the same each year.
 Mixing the two types to ensure varied blooming times and continued foliage throughout the winter months is a great way to reap the benefits of each.

 Some plants do not fit neatly into the category of annual or perennial.
 These plants are called biennials because they require two full growing seasons to complete their life cycle.
 The seed of the biennial plant usually produces a small plant or leaves without flowers in the first year.
 In the second year, this type of plant fully grows the stem, leaves, and flowers.
 The biennial begins to act like an annual in this second season, blooming then dying completely, leaving only the seed alive.
 An example is common foxglove (Digitalis purpurea, USDA zones 4-8), which puts up a spike of blooms its second year, sets seed and dies off.
 Gardeners may mistake biennials for perennials because new plants develop from dropped seed, often in the same area as the mother plant.